Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/ci_cd/_index.md

     ![Screenshot showing the added pushing code to remote](./img/vscode_dev_push_changes.png)

-- After the code has been pushed, navigate to your GitHub fork of the _jumpstart-agora-apps_, you will see a notification about changes in the _feature-checkout-cart_branch_.
+- After the code has been pushed, navigate to your GitHub fork of the _jumpstart-apps_, you will see a notification about changes in the _feature-checkout-cart_branch_.
 Click _Compare & Pull request_.

     ![Screenshot showing new changes message](./img/github_create_pr_dev.png)